Ricenoodles_Cover.jpg

 Fermentation

-After the rice is nice and aged, it is cleaned before it is steeped in water for several hours to several days where it undergoes fermentation thanks to the naturally present lactic acid bacteria and yeast in the water.3
+After the rice is nice and aged, it is cleaned before it is steeped in water for several hours to several days, where it undergoes fermentation thanks to the naturally present lactic acid bacteria and yeast in the water.3

 Wet-milling

-The rice is finally processed into a wet-milled flour by rolling it through a mill while periodically adding water.4
+The rice is finally processed into wet-milled flour by rolling it through a mill while periodically adding water.4

 Learn how rice is grown in Asia